Savings Tracker Google Sheets — Watch Every Goal Fill Up

 The tracker shows you the consequences of your current contributions — months remaining per goal.
 But it does not decide how much to allocate.
 That decision belongs in your budget.

 The right way to treat savings is as a fixed expense in your family budget, not as whatever is left after spending.
+If you are not yet tracking day-to-day spending, a Google Sheets expense tracker alongside this savings tracker gives you the full picture — what you are spending and what you are building toward.
 Set the contribution amount for each goal before you plan anything else in the month.
 Then distribute what remains across everyday spending.

 If the contributions you want would exceed what is available, the tracker helps you make trade-offs visibly.
 Reduce the car replacement contribution and the months-remaining number changes immediately.
 You can see the cost of each decision rather than guessing.